ShrenikaSanjayPatil/Machine-Learning-Pandas-liabrary/README.md

 # Machine-Learning-Pandas-liabrary
+# 🐼 Pandas Practice Project

-This repository contains a Jupyter Notebook focused on Numpy library.
-It showcases data analysis techniques using Python and relevant libraries.
+This repository contains a Jupyter Notebook (`pandas_practice.ipynb`) to practice and explore various functionalities of the **Pandas** library in Python.
+It serves as a hands-on learning guide for data analysis and manipulation.

+---

+## 📌 Topics Covered

+- Introduction to Pandas
+- Creating and exploring DataFrames
+- Reading data from CSV/Excel
+- Indexing and selecting data
+- Data cleaning and handling missing values
+- Grouping and aggregation
+- Merging and joining datasets
+- Sorting and filtering
+- Basic statistics with Pandas
+- Saving data to files

+---